Difference of opinion in PML-N on NAB chairman

 LAHORE: Pakistan Muslim League-Nawaz senior leader Malik Mohammad Ahmed Khan on Saturday exposed the confusion among the party ranks on the issue of alleged leaked videos showing NAB Chairman Justice (retd) Javed Iqbal’s indecent conversation with a woman.

-Meanwhile, Hamza Shahbaz, while talking to the media, said the matter of the NAB chairman should be raised with the Supreme Judicial Council.
-He alleged that the NAB is responsible for economic disaster of the country as the bureau’s actions have spread panic among the business community.
+Meanwhile, Hamza Shahbaz, while talking to the media, said the case of NAB's chairman should be raised with the Supreme Judicial Council.
+He alleged that the NAB is responsible for the country's economic disaster as the bureau’s actions have spread panic among the business community.
 It has been proved that Imran Khan is an incompetent prime minister, Hamza concluded.

 LAHORE: Pakistan Muslim League-Nawaz senior leader Malik Mohammad Ahmed Khan on Saturday exposed the confusion among the party ranks on the issue of alleged leaked videos showing NAB Chairman Justice (retd) Javed Iqbal’s indecent conversation with a woman.

-Meanwhile, Hamza Shahbaz, while talking to the media, said the matter of the NAB chairman should be raised with the Supreme Judicial Council.
-He alleged that the NAB is responsible for economic disaster of the country as the bureau’s actions have spread panic among the business community.
+Meanwhile, Hamza Shahbaz, while talking to the media, said the case of NAB's chairman should be raised with the Supreme Judicial Council.
+He alleged that the NAB is responsible for the country's economic disaster as the bureau’s actions have spread panic among the business community.
 It has been proved that Imran Khan is an incompetent prime minister, Hamza concluded.